chizzletaz/BakeAndBinge/Testing.md

 4. Click on the button with the house-icon and verify you are directed to the landing page.

 Result: The logo text and the home button direct the user to the landing page.
+Expected -Feature is expected to do X why the user does Y Testing - Tested the feature by doing Y
+Result - The feature did not respond due to A,B,C or
+Result - The feature acted as normally and it did Y Fix - I did Z to the code because something was missing

+**Subscription option**
+Expected:
+The user is subscribed to the newsletter when the user fills in the subscription form.
+Testing:
+1. Go to the footer of any page (except register or login).
+2. Don't fill in an emailaddress and click 'Subscribe'.
+3. Confirm a warning message appears.
+4. Fill in an invalid email address.
+5. Confirm a warning message appears.
+6. Fill in a valid email address.
+7. Confirm the message 'Subscription successful!' appears.
+8. Fill in the same email address.
+9. Confirm the message 'Apparently you've subscribe already.
+This email already exists.' appears.
+Result:
+@3 - A 'Subcription successfull' message appears.
+Fix:

+Register functionality**
+Expected:
+Testing:
+Result:

+Login functionality**
+Expected:
+Testing:
+Result:

+Logout functionality**
+Expected:
+Testing:
+Result:

+CTA button**
+Expected:
+Testing:
+Result:

+Search bar**
+Expected:
+Testing:
+Result:

+Category buttons**
+Expected:
+Testing:
+Result:

+Error handler pages**
+Expected:
+Testing:
+Result:

+Collapsible on shop page**
+Expected:
+Testing:
+Result:

+Modal for how to add recipe**
+Expected:
+Testing:
+Result:

+Confirmation modal**
+Expected:
+Testing:
+Result:

+Social icons**
+Expected:
+Testing:
+Result:

+Contact form**
+Expected:
+Testing:
+Result:

+#### CRUD

+Add recipe**
+Expected:
+Testing:
+Result:

+Add category**
+Expected:
+Testing:
+Result:

+Recipe overview on landing page**
+Expected:
+Testing:
+Result:

+Recipe overview on recipes page**
+Expected:
+Testing:
+Result:

+Link to individual recipe**
+Expected:
+Testing:
+Result:

+Edit recipe**
+Expected:
+Testing:
+Result:

+Edit category**
+Expected:
+Testing:
+Result:

+Delete recipe**
+Expected:
+Testing:
+Result:

+Delete category**
+Expected:
+Testing:
+Result:

 ---
 ## Code validation